50+ Tools For Profit-Turning VAs (2021 Edition)

 Alright — I’ve got over 50 tools that you will want to use in your virtual assistant business, so let’s get started. 😉

 I totally love Wave Apps.
 It’s completely free and a great way for you to invoice your clients.
 One feature that I really love is the ability to set up recurring invoices, which really saves time and helps ensure you’re getting paid on time.

 Some people love to invoice via PayPal because their clients can simply pay with a PayPal account.
 If that sounds appealing to you, PayPal Invoicing would be my second choice for sending invoices as a new Virtual Assistant.

-Free tools like Toggl enable you to start running your business right away without any kind of initial extra investment in your business so you can keep track of the time that you are working with clients.
+Free tools like Toggl enable you to start running your business right away without any kind of initial investment in your business.

 Read more about why I love Toggl here.

-I love using stock photos.
-You can use them on your website and in your social media posts.
-There’s a lot that you can do with stock photos.
-We’ve even used some inside of my YouTube videos.
-You will notice (as you’re researching) there’s a lot of really great tools you can use to download free stock photos.
+I love using stock photos!
+You can use them on your website and in your social media posts–there’s a lot that you can do with them.
+Here at The Virtual Savvy, we also like to use them inside of our YouTube videos.

 Three of my favorite sites are Pixabay, Unsplash, and Pexels.
 All three of these are really great tools.

 Since each site has different photos, you may find a wide variety across all three with just one keyword you’re searching for, so check out more than one site if you want access to more stock photos for your keyword.

+Want more free stock photo resources?
 Here’s a list of 50+ sites I love for free stock photos!